-An absolutely family classic: our Sunday morning crepes.
-Classic sweet crepes flavored simply with pure vanilla extract.
+An absolute family classic: our Sunday morning crepes.
+Sweet crepes flavored simply with pure vanilla extract.
 We eat them plain with powdered sugar or sometimes with a thin layer of jam inside.
-If you want to take it up a notch, I’ve shared our orange syrup recipe as well that makes for the most irresistible sauce to soak the crepes in.
+If you want to take them up a notch, I’ve shared our orange syrup recipe as well that makes for the most irresistible sauce to soak the crepes in.

 Sunday has always been family day in our house.
 We typically start with a huge breakfast spread (my mom always insists on making much more than needed, just in case my brothers have a huge appetite…which they rarely do in the morning).
 To this day, even though we all don’t live together, we still make our way to my parent’s house most every Sunday.

 And our favorite breakfast to share together?
 Our Sunday morning crepes.